haimengz/qdc-challenges-2025/README.md

 To participate, please complete the setup instructions outlined in the [INSTALL.md](./INSTALL.md) file of this repository.
 Remember to bring a laptop with internet access, as no devices will be provided at the venue.

+## Challenge Rules

+For more information on the contest rules for completing the challenges, read through the [`contest_rules.md`](./contest_rules.md) file of this repository.

 ## Challenge Notebooks

 The challenge notebooks are available in their respective "Track" folders within the GitHub repository.